 Juma operates concession businesses in professional sports and entertainment venues to provide meaningful employment experiences to youth from underserved communities.
 You will find Juma youth selling ice-cream and coffee during games such as those of the San Francisco Giants (MLB) at AT&T Park, San Francisco 49ers (NFL) at Levi’s Stadium, Oakland A’s (MLB), and Atlanta Falcons (NFL) at the Mercedes-Benz Stadium.
-Youth are employed for the length of a sports season (average six to nine months), complete approximately 150 hours work experience and earn on average $2,000.
+Youth are employed for the length of a sports season (average six to nine months), complete approximately 150 hours of work experience and earn on average of $2,000.
 While at Juma, they master soft and hard skills, build core competencies in customer service, sales and business operations.
 Much more than a job, Juma integrates a youth development, strengths-based approach to help youth develop professional skills and navigate the transition to healthy adulthood.

 Alongside the job, youth are supported by a Program Coordinator and other staff focused on helping them overcome personal barriers to successful permanent employment and master skills like communication, professionalism, personal accountability, teamwork, problem-solving and leadership skills, all in a growth mindset-framework.
 Youth participate in a series of job search skills workshops such as resume writing and mock interviews and go on career tours that expose them to a broad range of middle-skills career pathways such as advanced manufacturing, healthcare and aviation.
 With Juma’s support, youth identify and attain strengths-based, short-term and long-term personal, financial, education and career goals in a Launch Plan.
 As part of this plan, youth are encouraged to think beyond the next job and set continued learning goals, such as completing the GED, enrolling at a community college, or pursuing a credential that will help them on a pathway to sustainable middle-skill careers.